vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE release_year > 2000;
 ```

-Note that the `WHERE` clause always comes after the `SELECT` statement!
+Note that the `WHERE` clause always comes after the `FROM` statement!

 <hr>
 What types of data can be filtered using `WHERE`?